 Compassion in Brazil

-In Brazil, children typically attend their Compassion projects before or after school.
+When you sponsor a child in Brazil, you give them life-changing access to a Compassion project.
+Brazilian children typically attend their Compassion projects before or after school.
 During typical project activities, sponsored children will cover topics such as ...

 Spiritual lessons.
 Children sing songs and learn Bible stories.
 Compassion Brazil gives age specific Bibles to children when they are both 6 and 10 years old as well as when they complete the programme.